nathanrsfba/creeping-dark/README.md

 Installation
 ------------

-This pack is meant to be installed using the Twitch launcher, or other launcher that has the ability to install Curse mod packs.
+As of 1.5 Beta 8, Twitch no longer supports Minecraft mods, and its replacement isn't ready yet, so I'm now targetting GDLauncher.
+It's supposed to create CurseForge compatible packs, so feel free to use the official launcher (whenever it gets its shit together), but from now on GDLauncher will be the official platform for this pack.

-To install the pack file in the Twitch launcher: Click Mods, then Minecraft, click 'Create Custom Profile', then click "Import a previously created profile".
-Then select the pack zipfile.
+To install the pack in GDLauncher, click the [+] button, select "Import Zip", then navigate to the Creeping Dark .zip file.

 Questions
 ---------